Note: This document is a work in progress. You can help improve it.

 For Explorer Mode, you do not have to put in menu or other user experience "nice to haves", focus on the just the core algorithm.

 - We have tackled front end development and are about to tackle a new language.
 You have grown as a developer and a person in the last 7 weeks.
 Pick one topic and create a blog post about it on Medium.com

 Pick 1 topic technically that we have learned and create a blog post explaining it to a non-technical person.

 Blog about a struggle that you have encountered and overcome during your tenure here so far.

 Pick a new technology that we haven't hit yet (or won't) and create a intro blog for that.

-- Create a nice user experience.
+- Add a nice user experience to the console app.
 Include features such as

 Welcome, press enter to start

 - Eventually we will be using a MVC application structure.
 To prepare for this, refactor your code to have all your business logic in separate class and all your console interaction in the main class.